DeSoto High School (Texas)

-DeSoto High School is a comprehensive public high school in DeSoto, Texas, United States.
+DeSoto High School is a four-year comprehensive public high school in DeSoto, Texas, United States.
 It is part of the DeSoto Independent School District and is classified as a 6A school by the UIL.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 The district, and therefore the school, serves most of DeSoto and the Dallas County portion of Glenn Heights, and a portion of Ovilla in Dallas County, as well as a small portion of Cedar Hill.

 School profile

 From 1956 to 1962, DeSoto High School was located at 200 East Belt Line Road.
 In 1962, a new campus opened at 601 East Belt Line Road (present-day DeSoto East Junior High).
 As the district continued to grow, voters approved a $7.5 million bond by a vote of 445–366 in 1973 that contained a provision for the construction of a new high school.

 On February 15, 1974, a groundbreaking ceremony took place at the new site, 600 Eagle Drive.
 The building contract was awarded to Central Texas Construction of Terrell at a cost of approximately $3,100,000.
 The school opened on August 16, 1976.

 To relieve overcrowding, an adjoining Freshman Campus opened in 1997 to serve the district's ninth graders.

 In 2011 The Dallas Morning News reported that the school "had a lower-than-expected college readiness percentage."
 In 2011, the district built additions to improve the school's college and career academies.
 The State of Texas defined "college readiness," or readiness to undergo university studies, by scores on the ACT, SAT, and 11th grade Texas Assessment of Knowledge and Skills (TAKS) tests.

 DeSoto High offers International Baccalaureate, early college, and academic magnet programs to better serve the academic needs of its high-achieving students preparing to attend college.